->''"When they realized they were in the desert, they built a religion to worship thirstiness."''

-Sour Grapes Tropes are tropes that exist to convince the viewer that not only is it unlikely that their dreams and fantasies will come true, but it's a good thing that they ''don't''.
+Sour Grapes Tropes are tropes that exist to convince the viewer that not only is it unlikely that their dreams and fantasies will come true, but it's probably better if they ''don't''.
 This is done by showing how a character is made miserable when getting their wishes fulfilled.

-These tropes can be used to make a FamilyUnfriendlyAesop if one of the things the Sour Grapes trope is grousing about is something the viewer can genuinely attain.
+These tropes can also be used to make a FamilyUnfriendlyAesop if one of the things the Sour Grapes trope is grousing about is something the viewer can genuinely attain.
 It can encourage them to stay in their bad situation rather than [[DareToBeBadass doing something about it]].
-A lot of these tropes have the BrokenAesop of "so don't try to better yourself."

 Note that the original fable "The Fox and the Grapes" is not about disparaging a thing you can't get.
 The fox was disgusted with himself for wasting time and effort trying to reach a bunch of grapes that were sour, meaning unripe.